• All

 12 Step Program History

-Alcoholics Anonymous was founded in 1938.
-The 12 Step model was created by Bill Wilson.
-He wrote down the 12 step ideas that came from his own experience with alcoholism and his vision of this disease.
+Alcoholics Anonymous was founded in 1935.
+The 12 Step model was created by Bill Wilson & Dr. Bob.
+They wrote down the 12 step ideas that came from his own experience with alcoholism and his vision of this disease.
 He wrote how positive things can happen when someone shares their story of alcoholism with other alcoholics.

 Bill Wilson wrote these ideas in what turned out to the the “Big Book”.
 The steps that are placed into this book were created through various concepts and teachings that Wilson had personally encountered.